WZhijun154/reviews/README.md

 assumptions to guarantee the feasibility of the proposed algorithm.
 Maybe I missed this part but at least some discussion about that would be of interest to me.

+  **no need, because the problem setting is quite similar the PILCO, and PILCO does not make the assumption**

 # Other reviews

 - While the given tool is the tractable lifting approach?
 Please explain it and add some comments in the revised paper.

+   **I have no idea with this**

 - In addition, the conclusion should be condensed a little.

 - ~~The detail descriptions on the design of self-trigger mechanism are missing.~~

 - Generally, the research background is not sufficiently presented in the introduction section (only two paragraphs), which is not friendly to readers.